Identifying Peer Effects in Networks with Unobserved Effort and Isolated Students: Empirical Illustration

 \subsection{Main Results}

-We consider the same specifications as in the simulation study and present our main empirical results in Table \ref{tab:estexo}.\footnote{Replication codes are available at \url{https://github.com/ahoundetoungan/PeerEffectsEffort}.} Estimation results for Model 4 suggest that a one-point increase in the average GPA of one's peers results in a 0.856-point increase in own GPA.
-This finding is aligned with the empirical literature, highlighting the importance of peers as determinants of student performance \citep{sacerdote2011peer,epple2011peer}.
-Importantly, this peer effect estimate derived from our preferred specification is 60\% larger compared to the size of the coefficient in the standard models that we estimate: 0.502 in Model 1 without unobserved school heterogeneity and 0.507 in Model 2 when we allow for unobserved school heterogeneity.
-Note that school heterogeneity does not appear to significantly influence the endogenous peer effect parameter in the standard specification, as the estimates are similar for Models 1 and 2.
-As argued in Section \ref{sec:econometrics:reduced}, the classical specification leads to a biased estimate of peer effects because it does not distinguish between the common shock parameters $\alpha_{s}$ and $c_{s}$.
-This distinction is important, as it affects the causal interpretation of the peer effect parameters.
+We consider the same specifications as in the simulation study and present our main empirical results in Table \ref{tab:estexo}.
+Estimation results for Model 3 suggest that a one-point increase in the peer average effort of one's peers results in a 0.856-point increase in own effort.
+This finding is aligned with the empirical literature, highlighting the importance of peers as determinants of student performance \citep{cpz2009, Lin2010}.

-In Model 3, when in addition to school fixed effects we control for whether a student is isolated or not, we obtain a larger peer effects estimate of 0.751, albeit one that is still smaller than the one we obtain in Model 4.
-It is noteworthy that the parameter associated with the dummy variable "Has friends" in Model 3 is negative, however, this does not represent the causal effect of being a non-isolated student.
+In Model 2, when in addition to school fixed effects we control for whether a student is isolated or not, we obtain a larger peer effects estimate of 0.751, albeit one that is still smaller than the one we obtain in Model 3.
+Using a wild bootstrap test that resamples subnetworks with replacement, we reject the null of equal coefficients, suggesting that Model 2 is insufficient to address the bias caused by proxying academic effort with GPA.
+For reference, Model 1 (which omits the isolated dummy) yields 0.507.

+It is noteworthy that the parameter associated with the dummy variable ``Has no friends'' in Model 2 is negative, however, this does not represent the causal effect of being an isolated student.
 This is because if we look at Equation \eqref{eq:mc}, the coefficient associated with this dummy variable is $-\lambda\bar{\alpha}$, which captures the GPA shock in Equation \eqref{eq:gpaeffort}.
-The fact that this coefficient is significant suggests the presence of shocks that directly affect GPA, irrespective of effort.
+The negative coefficient suggests that $\alpha_s > 0$.
+Moreover, the fact that this coefficient is significant indicates the presence of shocks that directly affect GPA, irrespective of effort.

-Moreover, the negative estimate indicates that $\lambda\bar{\alpha}>0$, which is in line with the negative bias in Models 1 and 2.
-Indeed, as argued in Section \ref{sec:econometrics:reduced}, peer effects estimated using standard models would be biased downward if $\lambda\alpha_{s} > 0$.
-The intuition behind this bias is as follows: the standard model (Model 2) only accounts for effort shocks ($c_s$) and wrongly classifies direct shocks to GPA that do not influence effort as effort shocks, leading to an overestimation of their impact through a social multiplier effect.
-Since co-movements in students' and their peers' GPA are either peer effects or common shock effects at the school level, overestimating one type of effect reduces the second type of effect.